389ds/389-ds-base/src/lib389/doc/source/services.rst

 ::

     # Don't forget that Services requires created rdn='ou=Services'
-    # This you can create with OrganisationalUnits
+    # This you can create with OrganizationalUnits

-    from lib389.idm.organisationalunit import OrganisationalUnits
+    from lib389.idm.organizationalunit import OrganizationalUnits
     from lib389.idm.services import ServiceAccounts

-    ous = OrganisationalUnits(standalone, DEFAULT_SUFFIX)
+    ous = OrganizationalUnits(standalone, DEFAULT_SUFFIX)
     services = ServiceAccounts(standalone, DEFAULT_SUFFIX)

     # Create the OU for them